nikitavoloboev/data/focusing/rules.md

 - No macbook in bed.
 No phone in the morning before waking up.

 ## Timing
-- Minimise _News_ time and aim at __< 1 hour News time__ a day.
+- Minimize _News_ time and aim at __< 1 hour News time__ a day.
 Ideally less.
 Block everything that is distracting when working.
 - Mark all time past in Timing.
 Adjust filters and projects to what kind of things I am working on.

 ## Tools
 - Only use what is necessary.
 Experiment with things but never keep things you are not actually using.
 That mostly includes plugins and modifications.
-	 - Try to establish a good mental model of what you need and what you use as you apprach modifying your workflow and tools.
+	 - Try to establish a good mental model of what you need and what you use as you approach modifying your workflow and tools.

 ## Images
 - Keep screenshots and interesting images saved in Pixave.